dusanmitrovic98/AdvancedDataStructures/README.md

         A tree-like data structure used to store associative arrays where the keys are sequences, usually strings of characters.

 [ ] 32.
 Patricia Tries | status: PENDING
+        A compressed trie data structure used to store associative arrays where the keys are strings.

 [ ] 33.
 Fibonacci Heaps | status: PENDING